 5.4.2.1 Full Interconnection Study Process Overview

 (1) Within ten Business Days of receiving notice to proceed with an FIS, proof of site control, if required, and the correct fee(s) from the IE, ERCOT will designate a TSP to lead the FIS and will contact that TSP to schedule an FIS scope meeting.
-ERCOT will select the lead TSP based upon a preliminary analysis of the most likely Point of Interconnection (POI).
+ERCOT will select the lead TSP based upon a preliminary analysis of the most likely POI.
 If an IE has previously developed a generation project in ERCOT with the selected TSP, the IE, ERCOT, and the TSP may agree to forgo the scope meeting.
 If they so agree, the timeline for the IE and TSP to reach agreement on the FIS scope will start on the date ERCOT notifies the TSP of the IE’s decision to proceed with the FIS.

 (2) Notification of the FIS to all other TSP(s) will be provided via the online RIOO system.
 It is the responsibility of each TSP to determine if the proposed project would have a material impact on its Transmission Facilities and to decide whether and to what extent it should participate in the FIS.